becoinc/DCOS-Azure/README.md

 - [] Packer has not been touched from the original and likely does not work.

+# Contributing

+* Contributions welcome.
+* We use Atom as our editor with soft tabs (i.e. spaces) set to a width of *2* for the `.tf` files.
+Please follow this.

 # Terraform Usage #

 #### WARNING: Be sure that you are not overriding existing Azure resources that are in use.
 This Terraform process will create a resource group to contain all dependent resources within.
 This makes it easy to cleanup.